QianNangong/VC6Ultimate/README.md

 # VC6 Ultimate

+We think Visual C++ 6.0 was the best dev env ever made, but it had some weaknesses, so we kept improving it.
-VC6 Ultimate is a non-official collection of 500+ fixes, tweaks and new features for Visual C++ 6.0.
+[VC6 Ultimate](http://vc6.ultim.pw) is a non-official collection of 500+ fixes, tweaks and new features for Visual C++ 6.0.
 These improvements make VC6 Ultimate an outstanding C++ IDE.

-Let's celebrate VC6's 20th anniversary by sharing them to the world.
+Let's celebrate VC6's 20th anniversary by sharing it to the world.

-## Why improving upon Visual C++ 6.0?

-We think Visual C++ 6.0 was the best dev env ever made.
-It does have weaknesses though, so we kept improving it with over 500 bugfixes, tweaks and new features.

 ## Main Features